iCHAIT/Django-Delhi_Metro/README.md

-Django_Metro
+Django-Delhi_Metro
 ============

-Delhi Metro DBMS project, with a web based frontend.
-Powered by Django Framework and Bootstrap.
+Delhi Metro Management system website powered by the Django framwork and MySQL as the database.

 ## Requirements